Ancestry discovers Fanning is related to King Edward III and the Duchess of Cambridge, Kate Middleton

 “It’s exciting when art imitates reality, and Elle’s storied family history adds another layer of magic to her portrayal of Aurora,” said Michelle Ercanbrack, a family historian for Ancestry.
 “Whether it’s royals or villains, there’s a story in every family tree, and you’ll never know what you might discover unless you look.”

 While looking into Fanning’s family tree, researchers uncovered another magical connection.
-According to historical records, Fanning’s 2nd great-grandmother Mamie (Ozburn) Odum was known as the “Sunshine Lady” – a woman known for spreading good cheer.
-She was a collector of unique antiques, including glass slippers, a beloved item from another classic fairy tale, “Cinderella.”
+According to historical records, Fanning’s 2nd great-grandmother Mamie (Ozburn) Odum was known as the “Sunshine Lady” — a woman known for spreading good cheer.
+She was also a collector of unique antiques, including glass slippers, a central totem from another classic fairy tale, “Cinderella.”